-These phones looked way better than they sounded, with lots of brawn, but little brains, to speak of, so to speak.
-However, this may not be so bad for pop and hip-hop musical genres, which apparently, is the sorts of music the MDR-V700DJ was designed to reproduce well.
+These phones looked way better than they sounded.
+I.e. Lots of brawn, but little brains, to speak of, so to speak.
+But this may not be so bad for pop and hip-hop musical genres.
+Indeed, these types of music apparently, are the sorts that the MDR-V700DJ plays well.

 We found the Sony MDR-V700DJ mobile disc jockey headphones to be decent head gear for our DJ gigs.
-However, we felt that they’re missing many of the top-rate features that we look for in a perfect audio earphone, including above-average sound and comfort.
-So we would likely steer clear of them in the future, and would thus rate them at 50 out of 100.
+But they’re missing many of the top-rate features of a perfect earphone.
+These include above-average sound and comfort.
+So we would steer clear of them in the future.
+Thus we rate them at 50 out of 100.

 You can still find this Sony product on eBay and Amazon.
 Check the links below for an up-to-date list of vendors who sell them, along with the repair parts.

 Related Posts to Sony MDR-V700DJ Headphones

 - Sony MDR V4 Stereo Headphones Review

 - Koss Tech 2 Headphones Review, Vintage Stereo